Harley Academy experts give their top tips, from their personal experience, on launching your own Aesthetics practice

 5. Seek support

-BCAM (for doctors), BACN (for nurses) and other voluntary registers also allow prospective patients to find registered medical professionals who have provided evidence of their insurance and training.
+BCAM, the British Association of Cosmetic Nurses (BACN), and other voluntary registers also allow prospective patients to find registered medical professionals who have provided evidence of their insurance and training.
 As such they can lend additional visibility to your practice.

 Seek support and advice from fellow aesthetic practitioners.